 Parameters.
 Table 1 provides timings for two different parameter sets.
-The first set (I) uses smaller parameters and therefore produces faster timings.
-All algorithms in this paper can be run correctly with the first parameter set except for the EM algorithm for more than two iterations.
-The second set (II) uses larger parameters that are suitable to run the EM algorithm for 3 iterations, but the performance is worse due to the larger parameters.
+The first set (I) uses smaller parameters and therefore produces faster timings, but it does not allow running the EM algorithm for more than 2 iterations (all other algorithms can be homomorphically computed).
+The second set (II) uses larger parameters that are suitable to run the EM algorithm for 3 iterations, but their increase in size causes slower timings for all algorithms.
 Both parameter sets provide 80 bits of security.
 We refer the reader to Section 4.4 for a detailed explanation of how these parameter sets were selected.